opalmedapps/docs/docs/development/setup.md

 ### Set up opalAdmin

 Follow the instructions outlined in the [opalAdmin README](https://gitlab.com/opalmedapps/opalAdmin/-/blob/develop/README.md) to set it up.

+Once it is running you can log in with the user `admin` and the password you set above when [setting up the backend](#set-up-the-backend).

 ### Set up the mobile app